-All employees in table 5 above, with the exception of Mr. Redpath are members of the Local Government Pension Scheme.
-Mr. Redpath is a member of the NHS Superannuation Scheme (Scotland).
+All employees in table 5, with the exception of Mr. Redpath and Mr. Lanagan are members of the Local Government Pension Scheme.
+Mr. Lanagan was a member of the Scottish Teachers' Superannuation Scheme prior to retirement and Mr. Redpath is a member of the NHS Superannuation Scheme (Scotland).
 Details of Mr Redpath's pension are included within the accounts of the National Health Service Greater Glasgow & Clyde and are therefore noted as zero in the Council accounts.
 The pension figures shown relate to the benefits that the person has accrued as a consequence of their total public sector service, and not just their current appointment.